By Jeff Leroux at InsideUp

 For example, in the IT operations management space, it’s helping customers to “set IT software management free”.
 It’s about applying automation and being able to do predictive analytics, so customers can make decisions faster.

-Enterprises can either take their current strategy and rip it apart or follow a less radical modernization strategy.
+Enterprises can either take their current digital marketing customer journey strategy and rip it apart or follow a less radical modernization strategy.
 Helping customers bridge existing and emerging technologies is one of the biggest challenges they encounter.
 Customers typically have existing infrastructure and application data in a legacy system and can’t necessarily get access to it in the most efficient or effective way.
 Helping customers modernize access and migration in this transitional environment is critical.

 Another example is in the area of security, identity and access management.
 A lot of that capability has already moved, or is now moving, to the cloud.
 Nevertheless, many customers still have traditional identity and access management solutions hosted on-premise, so, while they need help migrating to the cloud, they still live in a world where (for a period of time) they must bridge between both deployments.